 If you don't want too many gadgets in the kitchen you can always use the slow cook setting on your pressure cooker/instant pot instead.
 Most have them and they work very well!
 I have tried this particular recipe in my instant pot and a Philips multicooker and it turned out perfectly both times.

-If you try out this Slow Cooker Ratatouille Recipe be sure to pop back and leave a comment to let me know how you went, I always love to hear from you!
-Happy Eating.
+If you try out this delicious recipe then be sure to pop back and leave a comment to let me know how you went, I always love to hear from you!

 The Perfect Slow Cooker Ratatouille

 - 1 medium sweet potato